impact on life - healthcare publishing

 Children and Separation Image

-While parents may be devastated or relieved by the permanent ending of their relationship, children are invariably frightened and confused by the break-up of the family.
-Children can misunderstand what is going on unless parents tell them what is happening, how they are involved and not involved, and what will happen to them.
-With care and attention, however, a family's strengths can be mobilised during this period of change, and children can be helped to deal with the resolution of their parents' conflict in a constructive and positive way.
+With care and attention, a family's strengths can be mobilised during this period of change and children can be helped to deal with the resolution of their parents' conflict in a constructive and positive way.

-Children are known to most effectively cope with a separation if they know that their parents will still be their parents and remain involved with them even though the relationship is ending and the parents won't live together.
-Long custody disputes or pressure on a child to "choose sides" can be particularly harmful for the youngster and can add to the damage of the family break up.
-Research shows that children do best when parents co-operate on behalf of the child (see the CAFCASS leaflet entitled "Parenting Plans - Putting Your Children First: A Guide for Separating Parents" which can be downloaded free of charge from the CAFCASS website).
-In mediation, child consultations can be arranged giving children a voice in their parents' separation or divorce.
+Children are known to most effectively cope with their parents' separation if they know that their parents will still be their parents and remain involved with them even though the relationship is ending and the parents won't live together in the future.
+Court cases or pressure on a child to "choose sides" can be particularly harmful for the youngster and can add to the potential damage caused by family break up.

 Parenting Plans